DFRobot/DFRobot_ILI9488/README.md

 These demos are available in Arduino uno, Arduino leonardo, FireBeetle-328P, FireBeetle-ESP8266, FireBeetle-ESP32.
 The screen only need 3 IO interfaces to drive, you can do more with unoccupied pins.
 Good frame rate is available in the ESP series of controllers.
+(attention :On arduino uno/leonardo must connect with dupont line)

 ![back face](https://raw.githubusercontent.com/DFRobot/binaryfiles/master/DFR0480/DFR0480svg1.png)